Comprehensive measures needed to deal with radicalisation of youngsters in J&K: LG | Law-Order

 "As far as I know, they are already working on several aspects.
 We must have in-house expertise to analyse social media content, which will also help in increasing public outreach.
 I would suggest regular district-level workshops on the use of social media and communication skills," he said.
 Hailing the Jammu and Kashmir Police for maintaining law and order and at the same time, dealing with terrorism in the Union Territory, the LG said he is sure that the force will continue to safeguard the reputation and pride of the country.

 "Apart from maintaining law and order in Jammu and Kashmir, you are fighting the terror inflicted by our neighbouring country.
-I know you will continue to safeguard India's reputation and pride.
-I think the police's message that innocents will not be touched, but criminals will not be spared is enough for those spreading terror in the country," he said..
+I know you will continue to safeguard India's reputation and pride," he said.
+In a stern message to anti-national elements, the Lt Governor asked the police and security forces to go all out in neutralizing the threats.
+"Don't touch the innocents and don't spare the culprits," he said.
+Sinha said if people sleep at ease, it is because of police and security forces who work tirelessly to protect J-K from the evil forces and militants who are supported by our neighbour.

+There is a need to take stories of bravery and sacrifice of policemen to the future generations so that they acknowledge the sacrifices of the martyrs, he said.
+The security personnel discharge their duties with utmost dedication and courage despite challenging situations and facing all odds, Sinha said, adding, 684 Shaurya medals in the last two years speaks about the courage of the police jawans.
+Despite personal responsibilities, police personnel are working as a friend and a protector for the common people, he said.

+"Today is an emotional day for me personally.
+This day fills my heart with emotions," he said.
+The Lt Governor said although the loss of a beloved family member can't be repaid, they can try to facilitate family members of the martyrs through education, employment and other relief measures.